TYPO3GmbH/ext-hubspot/Documentation/Administrators/CommandLineAndSchedulerActions/Index.rst

 Command Line and Scheduler Actions
 ==================================

-The CLI commands are executed through the `standard TYPO3 CLI<https://docs.typo3.org/m/typo3/reference-coreapi/master/en-us/ApiOverview/CommandControllers/Index.html#running-the-command-from-the-command-line>`__.
+The CLI command is executed through the
+`standard TYPO3 CLI<t3tsref:running-the-command-from-the-command-line>`__.

+You can also execute the command through the Scheduler.

 .. _command-hubspot-contactsync:
 .. _command-hubspot-sync: